agroce/tstl/README.md

 You can even use afl (http://lcamtuf.coredump.cx/afl/) to generate TSTL tests.
-You need to install afl itself and the `python-afl` pip package.
-Then you can fuzz using afl in any directory with a compiled TSTL harness:
+You need to install afl itself and the `python-afl` pip package (or grab the code from github at https://github.com/jwilk/python-afl).
+Then you can fuzz using afl in any directory with a compiled
+TSTL harness:

 `tstl_afl_fuzz --output <outputdir> --input <inputdir>`